Navy Federal business account review: The ultimate guide

 Business Checking

-This account is designed for smaller businesses with simpler needs and offers a 0.05% dividend rate — though remember that this figure may change after you open your account.
+This account is designed for smaller businesses with simpler needs and offers a 0.01% APY rate — though remember that this figure may change after you open your account.
 A nice feature is that there’s no monthly maintenance fee.
 You also get unlimited electronic transactions, as with the other checking accounts in the credit union’s range, but there’s a tight limit on non-electronic transactions before fees kick in.
 You’re also restricted to just two signers.

 Fee or limit type Navy Federal business account costs